How does the SawStop safety system work?

 The high/low fence comes on the Jobsite Saw Pro.
 It provides an additional level of safety while performing cuts close to the saw blade, such as thin rips and small parts, by providing additional clearance from the standard fence face.

 Will SawStop saws run on 208V power?

 All cabinet saws purchased with a 230V motor will accommodate 208V power.
 The Contractor Saw and 1.75 Professional Cabinet Saw are pre-wired for 115V power but can be re-wired for 220-240V power, which will accept 208V power.
 The Jobsite Saw and Compact Table Saw will not run on 208V power.

 The power switch for the router table is 110v, does it need its own power source?

 Yes, it comes with its own 110v plug.

 Does a SawStop saw include a power cord?

 The Industrial Cabinet Saw does not include a power cord, and must be permanently connected to the building electrical system in accordance with National Electric Code.
 Consult a licensed electrician if you are unsure how to properly connect the saw to your building’s electrical system.
 Your SawStop dealer may provide electrical hookup service.

 The 3HP Professional Cabinet Saw does come with a power cord; it is a NEMA – 6-15 and is 9 feet long.
 This is a very common cord that can be easily replaced.
 There are instructions in the manual providing basic instructions on how to do this.
-The 1.75HP Professional Cabinet Saw, Contractor Saw, and Jobsite Saw all come with standard power cords.
+The 1.75HP Professional Cabinet Saw, Contractor Saw, Jobsite Saw and Compact Table Saw all come with standard power cords.